VY SANCTUARY PUNTA XEN

 From Merida City:

-Private transportation to VY Sanctuary is included in the training fee when a group of at least 3 people is formed.
+Group transportation to VY Sanctuary is included in the training fee when a group of at least 3 people is formed.
+Pickup points include Merida’s Paseo Montejo Street, ADO bus station, Tren Maya station, and Merida International Airport (MID).
 If the group is smaller, private transport is available at an additional cost.
-Pickup points include Merida’s Paseo Montejo Street, ADO bus station, Tren Maya station, and Merida’s Airport.

 From Campeche City:

-Regardless of the number of people (one, two, or more), transportation is included.
-Pickup points include Campeche’s Historic Center, ADO bus station, Tren Maya station, and Campeche’s Airport.
+Regardless of the number of people (one, two, or more), transportation from Campeche City is included.
+Pickup points include Campeche’s Historic Center, ADO bus station, Tren Maya station, and Campeche International Airport (CPE).

 Private Transportation with Mochileros Champotón Travel Agency

-Our partner agency handles transfers from Cancún, Mérida, or Campeche directly to the Sanctuary’s door, organizing groups to share expenses and lower costs, and offering exclusive travel for VY Sanctuary students.
+Our partner agency handles transfers from Cancún, Mérida, or Campeche directly to VY Sanctuary’s door, organizing groups to share expenses and lower costs, and offering exclusive travel for VY Sanctuary students.

 For Adventurous Travelers: Explore Before the Retreat